ramyardan/Flix-App/README.md

 ### Notes
 Describe any challenges encountered while building the app.

 I experienced some challanges with tab bar controller setup of the Flix app.
-However, by using documenation and rewatching the walkthrough videos a second time, I was able to resolve the issue.
+However, by using documenation, I was able to resolve the issue.

 ---